 The first path is an aggressive OTK approach.
 Strong hands enable swarming multiple monsters onto the field and can overwhelm the opponent if their board is weak.
 Summoning Ancient Gear Wyvern + Fortress can protect Ancient Gear monsters from disruption cards commonly found in AG decks, like Paleozoic Canadia.
 Be careful when deciding to go for game, as AG decks can either main or side deck cards like Skull Meister to prevent Geartown or Ancient Gear Fortress' graveyard effect from resolving.
 A well timed Skull Meister can leave a board open and vulnerable to a follow up reverse OTK if there is no contingency plan.
 When pushing for OTK, destroying the opponent’s back row can be beneficial if Enemy Controller is in hand, as both AGRD in defense or attack position can be exploited in the mirror match with one Castle on the field.

 An alternative strategy to winning the mirror match is to play disruptive and wait patiently for windows to OTK.
 Slower builds relying on Floodgate Trap Hole and Canadia can stall for turns while combo pieces are accumulated.
 Popular cards like Skull Meister backed by backrow can successfully halt OTK pushes and leave the opponent drained.
 Chaining any form of destruction such as Double Cyclone, Bad Aim, or Unending Nightmare to force Geartown’s destruction on Chain Link 2.
 After the opponent is spent, it’s important to assess if any Ancient Gear Castle is needed.
 Destroying an opposing Castle can slow down an opposing summon of AGRD but also slow down any offensive momentum if an opposing one is summoned.
-They key to winning this stage is correctly identifying what part of the opposing engine poses the biggest threat and to disrupt it.
+Lastly, chainable backrow such as World Legacy Clash and Mirror Wall can either stall for a turn or provide protection to follow up with an OTK.
+The key to winning this stage is correctly identifying what part of the opposing engine poses the biggest threat to disrupt it.

 When both players have exhausted resources, victory via deckout becomes a viable win condition.
 While this strategy is very slow, it can 100% win games if opposing outs are exhausted, including Enemy Controller and Treacherous Trap Hole.
 When going for deckout, it’s important to recognize and build a board in which any surprise out could occur.
 Most AG decks may have outs to 1 AGRD in defense position, but dealing with two can quite difficult.
 It is this reason why sometimes playing patiently and passively in an otherwise quite aggressive deck can pay off.